opop999/TI_monitoring_fb_political_ads_2022/README.md

 > Pekáček, Ondřej (2022).
 "Facebook Ad Library API" In APIs for social scientists: A collaborative review v1.0, edited by Paul C. Bauer, Camille Landesvatter & Lion Behrens. <https://doi.org/10.5281/zenodo.6798690>

 ------------------------------------------------------------------------

+**The list of monitored political subjects below (in alphabetic order) was taken from the top 200 spenders in the 90 days prior to 9th September, as provided in [the country report of FB/Meta.](https://www.facebook.com/ads/library/report/?source=archive-landing-page&country=CZ)**

 | **POLITICAL SUBJECT**                                       | **NUMERIC ID**   |
 |:------------------------------------------------------------|:-----------------|